-Apart from a local organic supermarket chain, Vollcorner (consisting of 17 markets in Munich and around), Munich hosts several branches of Germany's biggest organic chains, Basic (8 markets), Alnatura (14 markets in Munich and surroundings) and Denn's (10 markets in the greater Munich area, 7 within the city boundaries).
-In addition you will find a branch of a small regional chain, Landmann's, many small independent supermarkets, often equipped with a Biomarkt sign, and even some homely, surviving corner shops.
+In addition to a local organic supermarket chain, Vollcorner (consisting of about twenty markets in Munich and around), Munich hosts several branches of Germany's biggest organic chains Alnatura (14 markets in Munich and surroundings) and Denn's (10 markets in the greater Munich area, seven within the city boundaries).

-On weekdays all chains and most other supermarkets keep open between 9 am and 8 pm, Vollcorner and Basic markets open at 8 am.
-Saturday opening hours vary, the big retailers and Vollcorner close 8 pm.
+On weekdays most organic supermarkets keep open between 9 am and 8 pm, Vollcorner markets open at 8 am.
+Saturday opening hours vary, the big retailers and Vollcorner close at 8 pm.
 All groceries except

 the Biokultur supermarket in the basement of the central train station are closed on Sundays.